corpus-io/tokenize.it-smart-contracts/docs/invariants.md

 - Only the contract owner can call pause, unpause, or the functions that update settings.
 - The contract will never sell tokens after the lastBuyDate has passed, unless lastBuyDate is 0.
 - In sum, the contract will never mint more tokens to the buyers than maxAmountOfTokenToBeSold at the time of minting.
 This does not take into account the tokens minted to feeCollector in Token.sol.
-- All functions can be called directly or as meta transaction using ERC2771.
-- Calling a function directly or through ERC2771 yield equivalent results given equivalent inputs.
+- All functions can be called directly or as meta transaction using EIP-2771.
+Both options yield equivalent results given equivalent inputs.

 - Initialization is only possible with a currency that has the TRUSTED_CURRENCY attribute on the AllowList.
 - Setting a new currency is only possible if the new currency has the TRUSTED_CURRENCY attribute on the AllowList.